Saturday, January 18, 2020

 It can be so difficult for us to find our sense of place in the great schemes of things.
 All of us have limits provided by family, community, and culture.
 We also have limits we impose upon ourselves.
 We often struggle to find our sense of worth and dignity.
 Do we matter?
 Does what we want, desire, and hope for, matter to anyone?
 Among the beautiful promises of the bible is that God has shaped each of us for a purpose.
 God has a vision for the vision for the world.
 We have the opportunity of becoming part of that vision by becoming a servant of that vision.
 Each of us has a role to play.
 Although we are only part of that long-term vision that will outlast our all too brief lives, we are a part of something majestic that God is doing.
 We must not downplay that part.
 Although we may at times become discouraged, we can find renewed hope and confidence in that vision.

 More often, though, many of us who become aware of having a special purpose realize this only gradually, and sometimes, only in retrospect.
-In the last century at the age of 86, George Herbert Palmer, who'd been a professor of philosophy at Harvard for all of his career and had also taught in the divinity school there, published a small autobiography in which he discussed the things he felt he'd accomplished and the many personal difficulties he'd faced.
+In the last century at the age of 86, George Herbert Palmer, who had been a professor of philosophy at Harvard for all of his career and had also taught in the divinity school there, published a small autobiography in which he discussed the things he felt he had accomplished and the many personal difficulties he had faced.
 But he ended by talking about the opportunity he'd had to do useful work over the years in helping more than 15,000 students with their education.
 He concluded his book with this statement: "As I see these things rising behind me they do not seem of my doing.
 Some greater power than I has been using me as its glad instrument."

-Thankfully, not all of that awareness comes only days before we die!
-Sandra Gibson, who graduated in 2008 from Ashland (Ohio) Theological Seminary with a degree in clinical pastoral counseling, writes about a "retrospective lens" that periodically enables her to catch a glimpse of how some of the seemingly random dots of life connect.
+Thankfully, not all that awareness comes only days before we die!
+Sandra Gibson, who graduated in 2008 from Ashland (Ohio) Theological Seminary with a degree in clinical pastoral counseling, writes about a "retrospective lens" that periodically enables her to catch a glimpse of how some of the random dots of life connect.
 "I suspect that one of the nicest gifts God gives us in our journey," writes Gibson, "is a retrospective lens on life.
 We don't always get clearly marked blueprints or maps, but we do get a connect-the-dots picture if we pause to look back over our shoulders."
 And sometimes what we see is how the "dots" of our lives have shaped us to be able to deal with something else that comes along.
-We may feel, for example, with some gladness or at least gratitude, that we were born to be a parent to a child who seems to need parenting even more than most.
+We may feel, for example, with some gladness or at least gratitude, that we were born to be a parent to a child who needs parenting even more than most.
 Or we were born to help a loved one through a dark valley.
 Or we were born to accomplish a certain task.
-Or perhaps, in the midst of some great crisis, we discover that we have certain skills that we've picked up over the course of our lives that have made us ready to meaningfully help others in the crisis.
+Or, amid some great crisis, we discover that we have certain skills that we have picked up over the course of our lives that have made us ready to meaningfully help others in the crisis.

 We may not use the language of being born for some role.
 We may not speak of God naming us.
 We may not even characterize ourselves as God calling us.
 But if, at some point, it comes to us that we are in the place that we need to be because we can do some good there, it is worth considering whether that may indeed be evidence of a call from God.